 Most of the time when we humans interact with our dogs we have the mindset that what we say goes.
 The dog must comply with our wishes even if it is something that the dog dislikes.
 This especially applies to things we HAVE to do to our dogs such as vet visits, nail clipping, grooming,… Read More Teaching Your Dog A “Consent” Behaviour

-This July, my Ira, who is two years old now, was diagnosed with a mild form of Mega-Esophagus.
+My Kuvasz Ira, was diagnosed with a mild form of Mega-Esophagus when he was two years old.
 This is simply an enlargement of the esophagus which makes it difficult for the dog to swallow food.
-It can be in only portions of the esophagus, (or in one part as in Ira’s case thankfully) or… Read More Dealing With Mega-Esophagus In Dogs
+It can be in only portions of the esophagus, (or in one part, as in Ira’s case thankfully) or in… Read More Dealing With Mega-Esophagus In Dogs